 This page brings together the best places and things that I’ve encountered on my adventure with the absolute worst.
 It’s awards night!

 So to start off the general category of best and worst place.
 There have been a few really nice places, Formby, St Bees, Silverdale, but the award for best place I’ve visited so far goes to…. rather surprisingly… Heysham!
-Not for its nuclear power station, or for it’s international lorry port (which I did like), but for its lovely little village, with a nice clifftop walk and ancient priory, and even a half decent beach.
+Not for its nuclear power station, or for it’s international lorry port (which admittedly I did enjoy watching), but for its lovely little village, with a nice clifftop walk and ancient priory, and even a half decent beach.

 So now for the worst.
 There were plenty of contenders – Barrow-in-Furness for instance, but I sort of took a liking to its people in the end.
-Workington was a pretty crap place although not without it’s charms, and of course Blackpool is the biggest dive of a seaside resort you can think of, but my award goes to the place where it all started for me….
+Workington was a pretty crap place although not without it’s charms, and of course Blackpool is the biggest dive of a seaside resort you can think of (except Rhyl), but my award goes to the place where it all started for me….
 Liverpool, north of the pier head development this rapidly becomes a right shit-hole!

 I have a collection of piers, so it’s only right that I rate them.
 For the best, clearly the Blackpool ones are famous, but I don’t really like all that naff entertainment stuff on piers.
 St Anne’s is classy, but because it’s nearly always closed loses several points here.
 So the prize goes to the first pier that I came across… Southport.
 The oldest iron pier in the country, second longest in the UK, and not a naff arcade in sight!